ecmwf-ifs/ectrans/docs/content/benchmarking.md

     -g, --grid GRID     Run with this grid.
 Possible values: O<N>, F<N>
-                        If not specified, O<N> is used with N=truncation+1 (cubic relation) -n, --niter NITER   Run for this many inverse/direct transform iterations (default = 10) -f, --nfld NFLD     Number of scalar fields (default = 1) -l, --nlev NLEV     Number of vertical levels (default = 1) --vordiv            Also transform vorticity-divergence to wind
+                        If not specified, O<N> is used with N=truncation+1 (cubic relation) -n, --niter NITER   Run for this many inverse/direct transform iterations (default = 10) --niter-warmup      Number of warm up iterations, for which timing statistics should be ignored (default = 3) -f, --nfld NFLD     Number of scalar fields (default = 1) -l, --nlev NLEV     Number of vertical levels (default = 1) --vordiv            Also transform vorticity-divergence to wind